Production Systems#

 • Pluggable code generators (Basic LLM, Claude Code, Mock)

-• Automatic pattern detection for EPICS reads/writes
+• Automatic pattern detection for control system reads/writes

-• Configurable approval modes (disabled, epics_writes, all_code)
+• Configurable approval modes (disabled, control_writes, all_code)

 • Container or local execution with seamless switching